 Do I need a license to be an introducing broker?

 Regulations governing introducing brokers or IBs vary widely.
 Different jurisdictions have different regulations.
 If you’re in the EU or UK you don’t need a licence.
 However, reputable registered brokers are choosy about who they accept as introducing brokers.
 If you want to build a business relationship with brokers – and traders – you will need some kind of professional credentials or an established reputation to be an IB.

 What commission plan is best for introducing brokers?

 There is no single best commission plan for Introducing Brokers.
 Your choice of plan will depend entirely on the number and quality of your referrals (high volume long term against small time and short term).
-Ideally you should find a leading broker with a reliable affiliate program and check them out.
-They should give you the option to negotiate a personalised commission plan for introducing brokers.
-This could be CPA, RevShare, Hybrid or a specialist plan.
+Ideally, you should find a leading broker with a reliable affiliate program and check them out.
+They should give you the option to negotiate a personalized commission plan for introducing brokers.
+This could be CPA, RevShare, Hybrid, or a specialist plan.